humanmade/Colors-Of-Image/README.md

 Colors-Of-Image
 ===============

+# This project is no longer supported, please refer to the fork at https://github.com/brianmcdo/ImagePalette

 Color of Image is used to extract a color palette from a given image.
 Aside from being a native PHP implementation, Color of Image differes from many palette extracters as it works off a white list color palette.
 Below is the default palette:

 ![](https://dl.dropbox.com/u/238502/Captured/RUf54.png)